How to FedEx Create a Label: 2026 Step-by-Step Guide

 2. How long is a FedEx shipping label valid?

 Generally, a FedEx label does not have a strict expiration date, but it is best practice to use it within a short period.
-If you wait too long, the rates or services associated with the label may have changed.
+If you wait too long, the rates or services associated with the label may have changed, and the carrier could apply billing adjustments.

 3. What happens if I make a mistake on a FedEx label?